apatiga/Challenge-2-Portfolio/README.md

 This challenge applies core skills that we have learned throughout the past few weeks.
 Using the main tools as in: flexbox, media quesries, and CSS variables.
 Creating something that will help me throughout my journey showcasing my new skills I have learned over these past few weeks.

+User Story for this portfolio from UCI bootcamp

+AS AN employer
+I WANT to view a potential employee's deployed portfolio of work samples SO THAT I can review samples of their work and assess whether they're a good candidate for an open position

-Acceptance Criteria for this portfolio from UCI
+Acceptance Criteria for this portfolio from UCI bootcamp

 GIVEN I need to sample a potential employee's previous work WHEN I load their portfolio